REGULATIONS

 1. What is the minimum threshold for the Crypto Travel Rule in Gibraltar?

-In Gibraltar, crypto Travel Rule requirements only apply to transactions with a value equal to or in excess of EUR 1,000 - defined as "material transactions" in POCA (see section 3 .(1)).
-However, it is worth noting that POCA explicitly foresees that this threshold may be modified by Government order.
+In Gibraltar, crypto Travel Rule requirements only apply to transactions with a value equal to or above EUR 1,000 - defined as "material transactions."
+[2] However, it is worth noting that POCA explicitly foresees that this threshold may be modified by government order.

 2. What personally identifiable information is required to be shared for the Crypto Travel Rule in Gibraltar?

-In Gibraltar, the Originating VASP is required to share the following personally identifiable information (PII) of the originator and beneficiary of the transfer with the beneficiary VASP (POCA, section 4.(2)):
+In Gibraltar, the Originating VASP is required to share the following personally identifiable information (PII) of the originator and beneficiary of the transfer with the beneficiary VASP:

 3. What are the non-custodial or self-hosted wallet requirements in Gibraltar?